cloudnative-pg/cloudnative-pg/docs/src/recovery.md

     we recommend that you:

     1. Start with a single instance replica cluster.
-The primary instance will be recovered using the snapshot, and available WALs form the source cluster.
+The primary instance will be recovered using the snapshot, and available WALs from the source cluster.
     2. Take a snapshot of the primary in the replica cluster.
     3. Increase the number of instances in the replica cluster as desired.